joshuabradley012/joshbradley-hugo/content/object-collisions-with-canvas.md

 });
 ```

 This was a lot of fun.
 But it's not perfect.
-There are still issues with imperfect collisions (because the balls do not touch), wall squeezes, and balls that are spawned on top of eachother.
+There are still issues with imperfect collisions (because the balls do not touch), wall squeezes, and balls that are spawned on top of each other.
 If you come with a solution for any of these things, please let me know!